eternal-2000/gemmini/Readme.md

 Gemmini is an early stage, experimental approach to the implementation of the level-3 BLAS.
 Gemmini aims to instantiate a version of the level-3 BLAS operations, specialised to a system's specific architecture.
-It does this in a similar way to BLIS rather than ATLAS (i.e. no computationally-intensive autotuning).
+It does this by generating code automatically from a high-level abstract representation of each BLAS operation.

 Gemmini is a hobby project, made purely out of enjoyment.
 This readme is also intended for people who may have some curiosity about the